dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 }
 ```

-You can see that we've transformed the handler into a workflow by adding the `@OperonWorkflow` decorator.
-When a workflow is interrupted and has to be restarted, Operon automatically resumes it from where it left off without re-executing any registered operation (like a transaction or communicator function) that already happened.
-Using workflows, we've made our little application resilient to failures: it never records a greeting unless it completed successfully.
-You can learn more about workflows and their guarantees [here](../tutorials/workflow-tutorial).
+Because Operon workflows are reliable, this program maintains the consistency of `greet_count` even through serious failures like server crashes.
+Ordinarily, if a server were to crash midway through sending a request to Postman, the rollback code would never execute and a spurious greeting would be persisted to the database.
+However, Operon workflows automatically resume from where they left off when the server restarts, so our program would forward the greeting (or note the failure and roll back) as if nothing had happened.

 ### Next Steps